seatsurfing/seatsurfing.github.io/src/pages/terms.md

 Effective 2021-11-26

-By using the Seatsurfing.app software or, alternatively, by creating an account at Seatsurfing.app, you are agreeing to the following terms and conditions.
+By using the seatsurfing.io software or, alternatively, by creating an account at seatsurfing.io, you are agreeing to the following terms and conditions.

 Seatsurfing is licensed under the terms of the GNU General Public License (GPL) v3.0.